Septias/bachelor-thesis/main.typ

 === Mutating Lists and Records <mutating_lists_and_records>
-Concatenating two lists is pretty straightforward if both types are proper lists, as a new list type with all elements of the first and second list can be concatenated.
+Concatenating two lists is straightforward if both types are proper lists, as a new list type with all elements of the first and second list can be concatenated.
 Type variables complicate the matter because they don't have a single associated type.
 During type inference, it is optimistically checked if the variable has a list constraint, and if yes, that constraint is used.
 Otherwise, the partial list type from the know operands is returned, and the type variable is constrained with an empty list type.

 #typings(
-  "Operator typing rules 2",
+  "Operator typing rules 2.",
   (
     (
       derive("S-List-Concat-Hom", ($Γ tack a: "[τ]"$, $Γ tack b: "[τ]"$), $Γ tack a "++" b: "[τ]"$), derive(
-        "S-List-Concat-Mutli",
+        "S-List-Concat-Multi",
         ($Γ tack a: [arrow(τ_1)]$, $Γ tack b: [arrow(τ_2)]$),
         $Γ tack a "++" b: [arrow(τ_1)arrow(τ_2)]$,
       ),